theupdateframework/pep-maximum-security-model/README.rst

 It is also RECOMMENDED that PyPI sufficiently document compromises with security bulletins.
-These security bulletins will be most informative when users of pip-with-TUF are unable to install or update a project because the keys for the *timestamp*, *snapshot* or *root* roles are no longer valid.
-They could then visit the PyPI web site to consult security bulletins that would help to explain why they are no longer able to install or update, and then take action accordingly.
+These security bulletins will be most informative when users of pip-with-TUF are unable to install or update a project because the keys for the *timestamp*, *snapshot*, or *root* roles are no longer valid.
+Users could then visit the PyPI web site to consult security bulletins that would help to explain why users are no longer able to install or update, and then take action accordingly.
 When a threshold number of *root* keys have not been revoked due to a compromise, then new *root* metadata may be safely updated because a threshold number of existing *root* keys will be used to sign for the integrity of the new *root* metadata.
 TUF clients will be able to verify the integrity of the new *root* metadata with a threshold number of previously known *root* keys.
 This will be the common case.
-Otherwise, in the worst case, where a threshold number of *root* keys have been revoked due to a compromise, an end-user may choose to update new *root* metadata with `out-of-band`__ mechanisms.
+In the worst case, where a threshold number of *root* keys have been revoked due to a compromise, an end-user may choose to update new *root* metadata with `out-of-band`__ mechanisms.